 Colonial Pipeline

 On May 7, 2021, Colonial Pipeline was hit by a ransomware attack that led to a significant shutdown of its operations.
 The attack, attributed to the DarkSide ransomware group, forced the company to temporarily halt fuel distribution along its pipeline network.
-The disruption caused fuel shortages, price hikes, and economic strain in several regions, underscoring the severe impact that cybersecurity breaches can have on critical infrastructure.
+The disruption caused fuel shortages, price hikes, and economic strain across several regions, underscoring the severe impact of cybersecurity breaches on critical infrastructure.

 Colonial Pipeline responded by paying a ransom of 75 bitcoins (approximately $4.4 million) to the attackers in order to restore its systems.
 While operations were eventually resumed, the restoration process took longer than anticipated, and the company faced increased scrutiny from both government agencies and the public.
 The attack highlighted the vulnerabilities in the energy sector and emphasized the need for robust cybersecurity protocols to protect critical infrastructure from future threats.